dotnet/performance/src/benchmarks/micro/README.md

 ## Private Runtime Builds

-If you contribute to [dotnet/runtime](https://github.com/dotnet/runtime) and want to benchmark **local builds of .NET Core** you need to build dotnet runtime in Release (including tests) and then provide the path(s) to CoreRun(s).
+If you contribute to [dotnet/runtime](https://github.com/dotnet/runtime) and want to benchmark **local builds of .NET Core** you need to build [dotnet/runtime](https://github.com/dotnet/runtime) in Release (including tests) and then provide the path(s) to CoreRun(s).
 Provided CoreRun(s) will be used to execute every benchmark in a dedicated process:

 ```cmd
 dotnet run -c Release -f netcoreapp3.0 --filter $YourFilter \